fbpx Top

 Grocery Store

 Enhance your CBI by having students do activities with grocery store ads, prior to going on your trip!
 Practice an assortment of skills such as making a shopping list, money math, comparison shopping, food groups/aisles…etc with {Cut & Paste} Activities!
-Read RECYCLE WEEKLY CIRCULAR ADS WITH CUT & PASTE ACTIVITIES, to see all of the different ways to incorporate Grocery Store Ads!
+Read the blog post below, to see all of the different ways to incorporate Grocery Store Ads!

 Even if you go to the store and you don’t buy anything or do any type of activity (sometimes it can get overwhelming if you don’t have very many staff), you can always just walk through a store and practice shopping etiquette.
-Check out these SHOPPING ETIQUETTE TASK CARDS that help prepare your students for their shopping trips in the community.
+Check out the shopping etiquette task cards below that help prepare your students for their shopping trips in the community.

 Recycle

-To add onto the grocery store stop, most grocery stores have a recycle center attached to it.
+To add to the grocery store stop, most grocery stores have a recycling center attached to it.
 My students will collect bottles and cans at school, and then bring them to the recycle center to get money for the classroom!
 Often times we use that money right away to buy cooking supplies.
 My classroom also runs errands for other classrooms that are unable to go off campus, by doing their recycle too.
-Check out these Recycle Sorting Task Cards, so your students can practice their sorting skills before taking a trip to the recycle center!

 Coin Laundry